Doo-Wah Days

 Its been more than thirty years since I first listened to the song "Doo-Wah Days."
 At the time I was living in Texas and watching a Country music channel.
 I recognized the Gilley voice soon after the music started to play.

-I had previously been to "Gilley's" Nightclub in the early eighties where he performed live so I needed no introduction to his voice.
+I was fortunate to visit "Gilley's" Nightclub in the early eighties before it closed and saw him in person, so I needed no introduction to his voice.
 He was a huge name in Country Music from 1974 to 1988.

 "Doo-Wah Days" - Its proper place in music history and the cool saxophone player.